 3. Now Double-click the default policy to edit the company-wide policy.

 5. Below the Common Attachment Types Filter, select On.
 The blocked file types are listed in the window directly below this control.
 Add or delete file types later as per your need.

 The administrative records you use to administer your Office 365 or Microsoft 365 environment incorporate raised benefits.
 Use admin accounts just for administration.
 Admins ought to have a different client represent normal, non-administrative utilize and possibly utilize their administrative record when important to finish an errand related with their activity work.
 Extra suggestions:

 - Be certain admin accounts are likewise set up for multi-factor authentication.

 - Before utilizing admin accounts, close out all inconsequential browser meetings and applications, including individual email accounts.

 - In the wake of finishing admin assignments, make certain to log out of the browser sessions.

 5. Stop auto-forwarding for email

-By configuring the mailbox to automatically forward email, hackers easily get access to user’s mailbox.
+By configuring the mailbox to automatically forward email, hackers easily get access to the user’s mailbox.
 It will happen even without the user’s knowledge.
 This can be prevented by configuring a mail flow rule.

-First step is to create a mail transport rule:
+The first step is to create a mail transport rule: